0xhubed/backtest-agent/deployment/README.md

-# BackTestPilot Deployment Guide
+# Backtest Agent Deployment Guide

-This directory contains all deployment configurations for BackTestPilot.
+This directory contains all deployment configurations for Backtest Agent.

 ## Files